LLMs as Visual Explainers: Advancing Image Classification with Evolving Visual Descriptions: Conclusion

-In this work, we present a novel approach for image classification that leverages LLMs to iteratively refine class descriptors with visual feedback from VLMs to guide the optimization process.
-The incorporation of a genetic algorithm-inspired framework ensures efficient exploration of the complex solution space, while visual feedback provides a robust mechanism for aligning textual descriptions with visual features essential for classification.
-We validate the effectiveness of our method across 9 benchmark datasets, showcasing superior performance with multiple benefits including interpretability and transferability.
-In the current scope, our focus has been primarily confined to the realm of image classification.
-However, extending this methodology to tackle more intricate visual tasks, \emph{e.g.}, semantic segmentation and object detection, warrants the development of sophisticated visual feedback systems and the formulation of more advanced strategies for iterative updates.
+In this work, we present a novel paradigm for image classification that leverages LLMs to iteratively refine class descriptors with visual feedback from VLMs to guide the optimization process.
+We validate the effectiveness of optimized descriptions by our method across 9 image classification datasets, showcasing superior performance with multiple benefits including interpretability and transferability.